minimindgames/meta-minimindgames/README.md

 root@intel-corei7-64:~# systemctl suspend
 ```

+> To quit ssh on terminal after suspending, press '~' and '.'.
+Wanted to mention as that's not so intuitive.

 I usually work on Ubuntu use Webbox to play music and thought that it'd be great to wakeup Webbox directly from Ubuntu.
 If Webbox was suspended while playing music it should continue playing right there when waken up.

 Use `ethtool` to enable Wake on LAN on Webbox, so need to add `CORE_IMAGE_EXTRA_INSTALL += "ethtool"` e.g. in `local.conf`.
 Then start Webbox, enable WoL and put Webbox in light-sleep with `suspend` command.